 Planet Snoopy is transformed into Planet Spooky where kids 12 & under can show off their costumes as they trick-or-treat along with Snoopy, Charlie Brown, and the rest of the PEANUTS friends.

-Getting In: Admission to The Great Pumpkin Fest is only $26 for Go San Francisco pass customers.
+Admission to The Great Pumpkin Fest is only $26 for Go San Francisco pass customers.

 Monster Bash & Haunted Hornet